icons8/illustration-generator-docs/docs/index.md

 ---
 By providing text prompts or reference images to the generator, you can create visuals for web, desktop, mobile apps, social media, marketing, and other design needs.
 The AI model is trained on visuals crafted by Icons8 artists, ensuring the consistency and professional look of resulting AI artwork.

-Illustration Generator is free for experimenting with [drafts](#drafts-and-final-illustrations).
-Final illustrations are available with a subscription to a paid plan, which also includes a 30-day history and commercial use.
+Illustration Generator is free for experimenting, but the resulting images will have watermarks.
+To remove watermarks, subscribe to a paid plan, which also includes a 30-day history and commercial use.

 <!--
 ### Drafts and final illustrations